≡ Menu

 When the route for Paris-Nice was announced Mont Brouilly was one of the novelties.
-Announced with fanfare ASO said this climb had sections at 25%, a fact widely reported by everyone but ride it for real and it’s just not that steep.
+Announced with fanfare, race organisers ASO said this climb had sections at 25%, a number widely reported but ride it for real and it’s just not that steep.

 The Route

 Starting from St Lager in the Rhône department in eastern France, the Montée de la Chapelle (“Chapel Hill”) heads up through the vines to a chapel on top of the hill.
 It’s 3.5km long at reaches 486m above sea level.
-Note the profile above from ASO says the climb tops at 500m – it doesn’t and the average gradient is more like 7% rather than 8%.
-But the average hides the staircase-like climb with steep ramps and flat sections.
+Note the profiles above suggest the climb reaches 500m – it doesn’t quite get that high.
+The second profile gives a better idea of the staircase-like climb with its steep ramps and flat sections.

 The Feel

 Play word association and, in France at least, Brouilly says wine.
 The area is one of the 10 appellations for the Beaujolais wines.
-You don’t need to be a wine anorak to know this, ride and it’s inescapable for the cyclist as even before you hit the start you’ll see the vines and the local road traffic includes the baby tractors used to work the vines.
+You don’t need to be a wine anorak to know this, ride here and it’s inescapable for the cyclist.
+Long before you reach the climb the start you’ll see the vineyards, wine cellars and more, even the local road traffic means those baby tractors used to work the vines.

-The Mont is obvious, a big rounded lump that stands proud even if it’s overshadowed by bigger hills behind to the west.
-The road leaves behind the scenic village of St Lager with its pastel buildings and sandstone tones.
+The Mont is obvious, a big rounded lump that stands proud even if bigger hills lurk on the horizon away to the west.
+The road leaves behind the charming village of St Lager with its pastel buildings and sandstone tones.
 You pass the cemetery but there’s no rest here.
 It pitches up and quickly takes on an agrarian feel as it narrows and everything is about the vines and their wines.
-This is monoculture on a grand scale, the land razed for the evenly spaced vines.
+This is monoculture on a grand scale, the land razed for rows of vines.
 Climb in March and workers bob up and down as they prune the vines ready for the new growths but it means a brown landscape, exposed soil everywhere without the greenery of the vine leaves, just bonsai vine stumps.
 If there’s a breeze it’s felt instantly, the empty vines mean the road is as exposed as a cabbage field in Flanders.
-The route isn’t always obvious, a series of sideroads tempt the rider away but follow the signs for La Chapelle.
+The route up isn’t always obvious, a series of sideroads tempt the rider away but follow the signs for La Chapelle.

-The road passes a strange water tower, it stands out because it’s painted a strange blue.
+The road passes a water tower which stands out because it’s painted a strange duck-egg blue.
 It’s here that the serious climbing begins.
 The road is narrow – room for one car – and there are regular cracks that run side to side, tiny ridges to steal speed.
 There are some hairpin bends.

-Onwards the slope gets to you.
-It’s not the gradient, it’s the gradients.
+Onwards and the slope gets to you.
+The problem here is not the gradient, it’s the gradients.
 The slope is constantly changing, like some kind of giant staircase.
 You click up a gear, you click down a gear.
 As the top approaches there’s a section through woodland where the road rears up.
-It’s steep but short here, you can spot a telecommunications mast and then the chapel, Our Lady of the Grapes, which sits proud at the top.
+It’s steep but short, ahead you can spot a telecommunications mast and then the chapel, Our Lady of the Grapes, which sits proud at the top.
 Take in the view if you can but the descent begins immediately.
 The way up from St Lager is irregular and twisty but the descent is more linear with predictable hairpin bends.

 25%?